stephpy/timeline-bundle/README.md

 **@todo**

 Todo
 ----

-- Finish :documentation
+- Finish documentation
-- Add GLOBAL context, each actions of spreads are dupplicated on their GLOBAL context
-- spread_to_me on **SpreadManager** should be configurable
-- Can use an other one entity manager than default
-- Filters should no be mandatory
+- Do DataHydrator filter
 - Add renderer
+- Let user choose his provider
+- Let user choose delivery
+- Write tests !!!!!

 Withlist
 --------

 - Can use Doctrine ODM, Propel, etc ...
+- Making webservices
 - ** Separate in HighcoTimelineClientBundle and HighcoTimelineServerBundle, because you may want to use only client part (get timeline/wall) and set server part in an other one app **